What was the primary ethical violation in the Harvard "Tastes, Ties, and Time (T3)" study?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The primary ethical violation in the Harvard "Tastes, Ties, and Time (T3)" study relates to the failure to protect subjects from deductive disclosure.
-This means that the researchers did not adequately safeguard individuals' private information, potentially allowing others to infer or deduce sensitive details about the participants based on the data collected.
-Deductive disclosure can occur when unique combinations of data points about individual participants are released, which could lead to identifying them or revealing their private circumstances even if their names are not directly disclosed.
+The primary ethical violation in the Harvard "Tastes, Ties, and Time (T3)" study involved the failure to protect subjects from deductive disclosure.
+This means that the research did not adequately safeguard participants' identities and sensitive information, potentially leading to situations where individuals could be identified based on the information disclosed in the study.

 Subscribe